 Restore Emails on Gmail

 The Gmail options are located at the top right of your web browser interface.
-FIrst click on the gear icon
+First click on the gear icon

-, next choose Email Settings
+, then Email Settings

-, and then select Accounts and Import
+and then select the Accounts and Import

 tab.
 You will then have access to the Retrieve messages with POP3 protocol